SprocketTools/SprocketBot/CAMPAIGNS.md

 ## Campaign configuration
 Start by preparing your [Campaign Setup](assets/CampaignSetupTemplate.json) json file.
 In this file are several settings covering your overall campaign.

-- `Public announcement channel id`: This needs to be the channel ID of where you want the bot to send.
+- `Public announcement channel id`: This needs to be the channel ID of where you want the bot to send public announcements.
     - To get a channel ID, right click on it and select "copy channel ID."
 This will past a string of numbers into your clipboard similar to the example.

 - `Manager logging channel id`: This needs to be the channel ID of where you want transaction logs to be sent.
 Preferrably a channel only visible to campaign managers.